MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/linux-schedule-scan-atp.md

 0 2 * * sat /bin/mdatp scan quick > ~/mdatp_cron_job.log

 > [!NOTE]
-In this example, we are setting it to 00 minutes, 2 a.m. (hour in 24 hour format), any day of the month, any month, on Saturdays.
+In this example, we have  set it to 00 minutes, 2 a.m. (hour in 24 hour format), any day of the month, any month, on Saturdays.
 Meaning it will run Saturdays at 2:00 a.m.
-Pacific (UTC –8)
+Pacific (UTC –8).

 Press “Esc”